moltenlavaguava/peanut/README.md

 an attempt at a decent audio player that works off youtube

-currently very WIP, there is no gui yet (but it works from command line with some functionality)
+currently very WIP, gui is in progress

 ## Installation